retroelec/T-HMI-C64/README.md

 You have to insert the SD card before you power on the development board.

 You can load a prg file into memory using an "external command".
-To do this, you first type in the name of the program (without extension ".prg"!) so it shows up on the C64 text screen (e.g. dkong).
+To do this, first type in the name of the program (without extension ".prg"!) so it shows up on the C64 text screen (e.g. dkong).
-You then press the LOAD button on your Android phone (cursor must be on the same line and behind or in the middle of the game title).
+You then press the LOAD button (cursor must be on the same line and behind or in the middle of the game title).
 If the file is found the text "LOADED" appears on screen, otherwise the text "FILE NOT FOUND" appears.
 Afterwards, as usual, you can start the game by typing "RUN" followed by pressing the button RETURN.